Good Graces: Composition

 Labeled as a pop and R&B song, "Good Graces" is three minutes and five seconds long.
 It was recorded at Santa Ynez House, the Playpen and the Perch in Calabasas, California.
 Billboards Jason Lipshutz thought the song "coats that post-breakup coldness in the buttery sounds of '90s R&B, with Carpenter channeling the rhythmic pop style that artists like Mariah Carey and TLC handled so masterfully and putting her tongue-in-cheek spin on its warm textures".
 Jaeden Pinder of Pitchfork described it as "a twinkly Miami bass-influenced" song, on which Carpenter channels Ariana Grande's 2016 album Dangerous Woman with her "whispery vocal runs" and NewJeans's EP Get Up while chanting "I won't give a fuck about you".
 WhyNow’s Hannah Mylrea noted elements of UK garage on the track, while Spencer Kornhaber of The Atlantic noted its hip-hop rhythms.

 "Good Graces" has a similar lyrical theme to "Please Please Please", where Carpenter urges a man to be honest and open, refusing to accept anything less.
 In the former, she parlays more confidence and strongly projects that she will leave a man who does not respect her.
-Carpenter stresses that her affectionate actions should not be seen as naive: "When I love you, I'm sweet like an angel / Drawing hearts around our names and dreaming of writing vows, rocking cradles / But don't confuse my kindness for naivety."
+Carpenter stresses that her affectionate actions should not be seen as naive: "When I love you, I'm sweet like an angel / Drawing hearts around our names and dreaming of writing vows, rocking cradles / Don't mistake my nice for naive."
 Carpenter says that she will not be afraid to walk away if the partner does "something suspect" and commands him to stay in her "good graces": "'Cause no one's more amazin' / At turnin' lovin' into hatred."

 Critical reception

+"Good Graces" was compared to the works of Ariana Grande (pictured).

 Pinder picked "Good Graces" as a highlight on Short n' Sweet.
 Lipshutz ranked it ninth among the twelve album tracks, praising the 1990s and R&B influences on the song and opining that Carpenter put "her tongue-in-cheek spin on its warm textures".
 Capital's Sam Prance thought that the "lyrics are just as addictive as the poppy beat in the background".
 On the other hand, Helen Brown of The Independent thought its 1990s R&B was "a little forgettable".

 Commenting on Carpenter's performance, Sputnikmusics Sowing believed she displayed "superb vocals" and praised the delivery of the line: "I don't waste a second, I know lots of guys / You do somethin' suspect, this cute ass bye-bye".
 However, he was disappointed that this led into "aimless trap beats and a repetitive [...] refrain".
 Ims Taylor of Clash thought "her delicate delivery over an R&B-esque beat feels less assertive, more almost panicked and protective, ready to run away at the first sign of danger".